EMSL-Computing/TMSig/README.md

   - Overlap(A, B) = $\frac{|A \cap B|}{\min(|A|, |B|)}$
   - Ōtsuka(A, B) = $\frac{|A \cap B|}{\sqrt{|A| \times |B|}}$

-- `filter_sets`: restrict sets to only those elements in a pre-determined background, if provided, and only keep those that pass minimum and maximum size thresholds.
+- `filterSets`: restrict sets to only those elements in a pre-determined background, if provided, and only keep those that pass minimum and maximum size thresholds.

-- `cluster_sets`: hierarchical clustering of highly similar sets.
+- `clusterSets`: hierarchical clustering of highly similar sets.
 Used to reduce redundancy prior to analysis.

 - `cameraPR.matrix`: a fast matrix method for `limma::cameraPR` for
   testing molecular signatures in one or more contrasts.
 Pre-Ranked